andrebergvind/cyclistic-bike-share-analysis/README.md

 In order to most effectively reach the targeted segment we should implement location-based marketing at parks, waterfronts, and tourist-heavy stations.
 Digital billboards and geo-fenced mobile app notifications could serve as efficient means to reach the targets.

-Decrease the additional payment for rides over 20 min during days

   **Additional Recommendation Focusing On Tourists**